 The host only interface name.
-This would be same value as you would use for the VBoxManage modifyvm --host-only-adapter option when configuring a VM to use a host-only network.
-The value can also be found in the Name row in VBoxManage list hostonlyifs.
+This is the same value would supply to the VBoxManage modifyvm --host-only-adapter option when configuring a VM to use a host-only network.
+The value can also be found labelled as Name in the output of the VBoxManage list hostonlyifs command.

-8.18.2.2 dhcpserver add
+15.17.2.2 dhcpserver add